elm-fluent/elm-fluent/docs/overview.rst

 files).
 You can then use the generated functions from your Elm source code.

 Your app first needs some way to determine the user's current locale.
-This is usually best done by given them the choice, and saving this in the model somewhere.
-Let's assume we have ``model.locale`` already.
+This is usually best done by allowing them to choose from a list, and then saving this in the model somewhere.
+Let's assume we have ``model.locale`` set up already.
 Then our Elm source code might look like this:

 .. code-block:: elm

-   import Ftl.Translation.Notifications as T
+   import Ftl.Translations.Notifications as T

    viewNotifications model =
         Html.div []
                  [ Html.h2 (T.notificationsTitle model.locale ())
-                 , Html.p (T.notificationsIntro model.locale ())
+                 , Html.p (T.notificationsIntro model.locale { username = model.username })
                  ]

+The generated functions (in this case ``notificationsTitle`` and ``notificationsIntro``) all have the same signature - they take a locale value and a strongly typed record of substitution parameters, and return a string (or ``Html`` for advanced use cases).

+.. admonition:: Justifcation

+   Using a strongly typed record type means that we can catch the vast majority of errors at compile time.
+If a translator includes a parameter in their translation that is not passed by the developer, the code will not compile.
+   We can also ensure that numbers get passed as numbers etc.

+Depending on the locale parameter, the generated functions dispatch to the function for the correct language (we just have one so far).

-You now need to get distribute your ``.ftl`` files and get translations for the other languages you support.
+You now need to distribute your ``.ftl`` files and get translations for the other languages you support.
 These are saved into the correct sub folder in your locales directory and committed to VCS.
 (Mozilla has developed the `Pontoon
-<https://github.com/mozilla/pontoon>`_ system to help with this, but elm-fluent
+<https://github.com/mozilla/pontoon>`_ system to help with this part, but
-doesn't have good integration with it yet).
+elm-fluent doesn't have good integration with it yet).

 Finally, you can now compile the ``.ftl`` for all the languages, compile your Elm app and deploy.